The Netherlands claimed a vital first win in the UEFA Nations League on Saturday, beating Germany 3-0 at the Johan Cruyff Arena in Amsterdam.

 When Depay got his chance after Germany lost the ball in the middle of the park, he made no mistake to slot home at the far post from Quincy Promes' fine delivery.

-It was no more than he deserved and secured the win for the Dutch with four minutes to go.
+It was no more than he deserved, and it secured the win for the Dutch with four minutes to go.

 Wijnaldum then punished more German sloppiness in the midfield when he lashed home with almost the last kick of the game, and the Dutch will take huge confidence from such a convincing win.